Uptown Timeline

 Young Lords: gang of Puerto Ricans fight gentrification in Lincoln Park

 In the meantime, a similar movement was occurring among Puerto Rican youth in Lincoln Park through the Young Lords Organization.
-When Jose "Cha Cha" Jimenez took leadership of the YLO, he was inspired by the organizing model of the BPP and their idea of community self-defence.
+When Jose "Cha Cha" Jimenez took leadership of the YLO, he was inspired by the organizing model of the BPP and their idea of community self-defense.
 The Puerto Rican community in Chicago was frequently pushed out from their neighborhoods as urban renewal drove up land value and led to increased police brutality.
-JImenez himself had an unstable childhood, changing shools frequently as his family moved.
+JImenez himself had an unstable childhood, changing schools frequently as his family moved.
 Whereas the Young Lords was formerly a gang, under Jimenez, the Young Lords Organization became actively involved in grassroots politics, seeking to bring together the community to refuse displacement.
 The YLO became well-known for their organizing work around the police shooting of a member, Manuel Ramos, who was unarmed.
 Apart from conducting marches, the YLO took over the Armitage Avenue United Methodist Church in an act of protest, after which it was renamed People's Church by its congregation.

 1968-05-12 22:27:49